Skip to main content

 SOFC system as a building block for the energy transition

 As a decentralized power generator, the SOFC system is flexible and can be used directly at the place of consumption in the future.
-Highly efficient, low-noise and low-emission, the systems today run on natural gas, making use of the existing infrastructure.
+Efficient, low-noise and low-emission, the systems today run on natural gas, making use of the existing infrastructure.
 As a future prospect, the systems can run directly on hydrogen for power and heat generation without any carbon emissions.
 The high electrical efficiency of 60 percent promises a wide range of applications with future potential.

 Digital twin for system monitoring